ScorpioBroker/ScorpioBroker/README.md

 ### Autopilot
 Part of the development was done in and for the [AUTOPILOT project for Automated driving Progressed by Internet Of Things](https://autopilot-project.eu/) <img src="https://raw.githubusercontent.com/ScorpioBroker/ScorpioBroker/master/img/autopilot.png" width="160">
+## Code of conduct
+As part of FIWARE we try our best to adhear to the [FIWARE Code of Conduct](https://www.fiware.org/foundation/code-of-conduct/) and expect the same from contributors.
+This includes pull requests, issues, comments, code and in code comments.
+As hosts of this repo we limit communication here purely to Scorpio and NGSI-LD related topics.
+We are all humans coming from different cultural backgrounds.
+We all have our different quirks, habits and mannerisms.
+We will give everyone the benefit of doubt that communication is done with good intentions in mind.
+However if someone is repeatedly trying to provoke, attack a person, shift discussions or ridicule someone we WILL make use of our house right and put an end to this.
 ## License

 Scorpio is licensed under [BSD-4-Clause](https://spdx.org/licenses/BSD-4-Clause.html).